 Association activities are based on fundamental democratic values.

 With academic freedom as its point of departure, SULF’s tasks are to:

 - Protect and monitor individual member’s union and professional interests and to represent members in such matters.

-- Promote members’ right to integrity and autonomy in the practice of their professional activities.
+- Promote members’ rights to integrity and autonomy in the practice of their professional activities.

-- Pursue issues relevant to members’ employment conditions, professional activities and development opportunities.
+- Pursue issues pertaining to members’ employment conditions, professional activities and development opportunities.

 § 2 Organisation

-Association operations are managed by its Congress, Association Board, Executive Committee and Secretariat.
-Special tasks are managed by local associations, the SULF Doctoral Candidate Association, the Association Council, the Auditors, the Nomination Committee and the Remuneration Board.
+Association activities are managed by its Congress, Association Board, Executive Committee and Secretariat.
+Certain tasks are managed by local associations, sub-associations, the SULF Doctoral Candidate Association, the Association Council, the Auditors, the Nomination Committee and the Remuneration Committee.

 The Association is affiliated to the Swedish Confederation of Professional Associations, Saco.